chronoxor/NetCoreServer/README.md

 and it will generate the certs for you in less than a minute.
 Supports Windows + Linux.

-If you'd rather enter in the commands to generate the cert manually, here is the list in order below.
+If you'd rather enter in the commands to generate the certificates manually, here is the list in order below.

 ## Certificate Authority